 Other recent imaging methods include:

 In some instances, when the diagnosis is unclear or if advanced liver disease is suspected, a liver biopsy may be recommended.
 This procedure involves taking a small sample of liver tissue with a needle for laboratory analysis.
-While it remains the most accurate method for detecting fat content, inflammation, and scarring, it is typically not necessary unless there is a compelling reason to do so.
+Liver biopsy is considered the reference standard for assessing steatosis, inflammation, and fibrosis, though it is invasive and not routinely required.

 Fatty liver disease is generally a silent condition, but it can be detected early through a combination of patient history, laboratory tests, and imaging.
 Given the surge in lifestyle-related conditions such as obesity and diabetes, early detection is more important than ever.
 If identified early, fatty liver can often be reversed with minimal changes to diet and exercise.